 The Paterson Museum was founded in the Paterson Library in 1927.
 Later, the museum relocated into the former Paterson Locomotive Shops on Market Street.
 Regular science discussion groups were held at the museum and on Dec.
 21, 1944, a decision was made to form a mineral society.
 On Jan.
 18, 1945, the first meeting of the new mineralogical society was held at the museum with museum curator William C. Casperson as acting chairman.
 On May 10, 1945, our name was officially adopted and Mr.Casperson was elected our first president.
 On Jan.
 9, 1947 our constitution and by-laws were adopted.

-In recent years, our club has continued to arrange field trips, though on a very limited basis, to allow members the opportunity to obtain specimens from different locations in the area.
+In recent years, our club continues to arrange field trips, to allow members the opportunity to obtain specimens from different locations in the area.

-Our club now stresses the importance of proper labeling, identification, documentation and photographing of newly obtained specimens as the number of locations available to collect from continues to dwindle.
+Our club stresses the importance of proper labeling, identification, documentation and photographing of obtained specimens as the number of locations available to collect from continues to dwindle.
+Many locations represented in members' collections, and our museum display, are no longer accessible due to development, or owner closure, thus making collecting of new specimens impossible.

 Many of our members specialize in the minerals of New Jersey and are a wealth of knowledge and information concerning them.
 Our club members have, in their collections, some of the best specimens of NJ traprock minerals and Franklin Flourescent minerals to be found anywhere.
 Other members have specimens of New Jersey Fossils in their collections.
 Still other members specialize in micromounts, lapidary and jewelry making.
 We have varied interests, but come together in the common study of earth sciences and geology.